genlm/awrs-colm-2025/README.md

 The most performant reference implementation of the AWRS-SMC algorithm can be found in the actively maintained [genlm/genlm-control](https://github.com/genlm/genlm-control) library.

-Tidied scripts to replicate the paper experiments based on the [genlm/genlm-control](https://github.com/genlm/genlm-control) and [genlm/genlm-eval](https://github.com/genlm/genlm-eval) libraries will be available shortly.
+This repo contains scripts to replicate the paper experiments based on the [genlm/genlm-control](https://github.com/genlm/genlm-control) and [genlm/genlm-eval](https://github.com/genlm/genlm-eval) libraries.

 ## Setup